-- 1. These problems are all very similar, and it is not intended that the students should complete all four of them.
-Problem #4 and #5 are similar to Lab III, Problem #2 and #4, respectively, but solved in a rigorous, quantitative manner.
-Problem #6 and #7 follow on from Problem #4, and each show a particularly interesting property of exponential decays.
-In particular, Problem #7 shows why it is that the time taken for a bulb in the circuit to dim is directly proportional to both the capacitance of the capacitor and the resistance of the bulb.
-This gives a quantitative answer to Lab III, Problem #3, which the students could only make an educated guess at before.
+1. Problems 4-7 are all very similar, and it is not intended that the students should complete all four of them.
+Problem #4 is similar to Lab 3 Problem #2 and #4, but solved in a rigorous, quantitative manner.
 I would assign Problem #4 to all groups, and Problem #5 to those needing the extra practice.

-It may be a good idea to assign Problem #6 and #7 to different groups, and then have a discussion of the results at the end. - 2.
-These problems each are intended to show the students how each quantity in the circuit changes with time.
-For example, the current in the circuit, the voltage across the resistor/bulb/capacitor, the charge stored on the capacitor.
-From their knowledge of Lab III, the students will know that the current in the circuit changes with time, and the charge on the capacitor increases, but how exactly do they change? - 3.
-For safety reasons, be sure that all of the capacitors are at the front table and that each is discharged before your students enter the lab room. - 4.
-Remember the bulbs are not exactly ohmic, so for Problem #5 make sure the students use resistors for data talking and light bulbs only for exploration. - 5.
-The students should use reasonably high values of resistance and capacitance in their circuits so that the current changes sufficiently slowly for accurate data to be taken. - 6.
+- 2. These problems are intended to show the students how each quantity in the circuit changes with time.
+For example, the current in the circuit, the voltage across the resistor/ bulb/ capacitor, the charge stored on the capacitor.
+From their knowledge of Lab 3, the students will know that the current in the circuit changes with time, and the charge on the capacitor increases, but how exactly do they change? - 3.
+For safety reasons, be sure that all of the capacitors are discharged before your students enter the lab room. - 4.
+The students should use reasonably high values of resistance and capacitance in their circuits so that the current changes slowly for accurate data to be taken. - 5.
 Many students use the phrase "exponential decay" for all non-linear decays they encounter.
 This problem illustrates one example of a true exponential decay.
 It may be useful to discuss the important characteristics of exponential decays, and how they arise.
 What are the characteristics of an exponential decay graph that set it aside from other decays?